etheoo98/number-guesser/README.md

 # number-guesser
-A simple console application made for a beginner's programming course.
+C# console application made for a beginners programming course.